BCharity-Net/SocialFi/README.md

 ## About BCharity

-BCharity is a coomunity-driven, decentralized, and permissionless public good social media Web3.0 built on blockchains.
+BCharity is a community-driven, decentralized, and permissionless public good social media Web3.0 built on blockchains.

+This project is a fork of [Lenster](https://github.com/lensterxyz/lenster), which is a decentralized, and permissionless social media app built with [Lens Protocol](https://lens.xyz/)

 ## ✅ Group